OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

-Notice the string.equals comparison at the end of the a method and the creation of the string arrby2 in the try block above. arrby2 is the return value of the function sg.vantagepoint.a.a.a.
-The string.equals comparison compares our input to arrby2.
-So what we are after is the return value of sg.vantagepoint.a.a.a.
+Notice the string.equals comparison at the end of the a method and the creation of the string `arrby2` in the `try` block above. `arrby2` is the return value of the function `sg.vantagepoint.a.a.a`.
+The `string.equals` comparison compares our input to `arrby2`.
+So what we are after is the return value of `sg.vantagepoint.a.a.a.`

-Instead of reversing the decryption-routines to figure out the secret key, we can simply keep all the logic in the app and hook the sg.vantagepoint.a.a.a function to catch its return value.
+Instead of reversing the decryption routines to reconstruct the secret key, we can simply ignore all the decryption logic in the app and hook the `sg.vantagepoint.a.a.a` function to catch its return value.
 Here is the complete script that prevents the exiting on root and intercepts the decryption of the secret string:

 ```